PixelPickaxe/trackmania-united-transformation-pack/README.md

 # Features
 - ### Updated Environment Textures
-Every environment's textures have been replaced or modified to include textures from TrackMania² environments.
+Every environment's textures (except for Alpine) have been replaced or modified to include textures from TrackMania² environments.
 This effectively gives TMU a fresh and modern look, going beyond what Nadeo ever achieved with the game.
 ### DESERT
 |Before|After|
 | :------------: | :----------: |